 Recovering a deleted file from the Windows Recycle Bin

-- Get to the Desktop where you can see the Recycle Bin icon.
-If there is any files in the Recycle Bin the icon should appear with trash in the Bin.
+- Go to the Windows desktop, where you can see the Recycle Bin icon.
+If there are any files in the Recycle Bin, the icon should look like there is trash in the bin.

 - Double-click the Recycle Bin icon to open the window displaying all files in the Recycle Bin.
-If no files are seen skip to the below paragraph.
+If no files are seen, skip to the next section below.

 3a.
-Highlight the files you want to restore, right-click the file and select the Restore option to restore the file from the original location it was deleted.
+Highlight the file you want to restore, right-click the file and select the Restore option to restore the file to the original location it was deleted.

 3b.
-Highlight the files you want to restore, right-click the file and select Cut.
-Next, explore to the location you want to move the deleted item to and click Paste.
+Highlight the file you want to restore, right-click the file and select Cut.
+Next, access the location you want to move the deleted file to and click Paste.

 3c.
 Drag-and-drop the icons from the Recycle Bin to the folder you want to store the files.